p3l6/bag-notation/README.md

         xtt: with a high g gracenote at the beginning

 a full list of the possible semantic embellishments and what they will yeild can be found on a different page.
 For now, see Sources/BagNotation/Models/Embellishment.swift
+TODO: document the following literals as well: crunluath a mach, crunluath with low g's, cadences

 # CLI